I need a freelancer I am a freelancer Pricing

 About Samantha

-Writer, communicator, researcher, and consultant specialising in marine science, marine technology, policy, environment, conservation, and sustainability, I can help with your research, outreach, and communication needs.
+Freelance writer specialising in marine science, marine technology, policy, environment, conservation, and sustainability, I can help with your research, outreach, and communication needs.

 Businesses, NGOs, government entities, research institutes, stakeholder groups, and others hire me to help with:

-Storytelling and other written content including:
+Storytelling and other written content, including:

 📖 Content creation